Scalable and Personalized Oral Assessments Using Voice AI: System Design

-\begin{enumerate} \item \textbf{Round 1 (Independent):} Each model receives the full examination transcript and the grading rubric, then independently scores it on five dimensions (Problem Framing, Metrics \& Economics, Risk \& Ethics, Experimentation, Communication), each 0--4, with verbatim transcript evidence for each score.
-The three models run in parallel with no shared context. \item \textbf{Round 2 (Deliberation):} Each model receives a compiled summary of all three Round~1 assessments (scores, justifications, and cited evidence) and is asked to revise its evaluation in light of the other models' reasoning.
-Models may change scores or reaffirm them, but must justify either decision with transcript evidence. \item \textbf{Chair Synthesis:} A designated chair model (Claude) receives all Round~1 and Round~2 outputs and produces the final grade: one score per dimension, a total score (0--20), and a structured feedback report with strengths, weaknesses, and verbatim evidence. \end{enumerate}
+\begin{enumerate} \item \textbf{Round 1 (Independent):} Each model receives the full examination transcript and the grading rubric, then independently scores it on the rubric's dimensions (in our case, five dimensions, each scored 0--4), with verbatim transcript evidence for each score: \emph{Problem Framing} (business problem $\to$ ML spec), \emph{Metrics \& Economics} (evaluation metrics, trade-offs, counter-metrics), \emph{Risk \& Ethics} (failure modes; fairness, accountability, transparency, privacy, security), \emph{Experimentation} (A/B design, hypotheses, controls), and \emph{Communication} (structured answers under follow-up pushback).
+The three models run in parallel with no shared context. \item \textbf{Round 2 (Deliberation):} Each model receives the other two models' \emph{complete} Round~1 output (their per-dimension scores, written justifications, and the verbatim transcript excerpts each one cited) rather than a paraphrased digest, and is asked to revise its own evaluation in light of that reasoning.
+We label peers neutrally (``Peer 1,'' ``Peer 2'') and withhold model identities, so a model cannot defer to a brand rather than an argument.\footnote{We concatenate the two peer assessments in a fixed order for every exam; we did not randomize presentation order, so a small position effect is possible, though with both peers always present there is little room for order to matter.} Models may change scores or reaffirm them, but must justify either decision with transcript evidence.
+On one Spring 2026 exam (a DocuSign ``Contract Risk Analyzer'' project), a grader that had scored Problem Framing higher revised it down to 3 once a peer noted the student had never worked through the project's second-order effects, arguing the change from what the transcript showed rather than from the peer's number. \item \textbf{Chair Synthesis:} A designated chair model (Claude) receives all Round~1 and Round~2 outputs and produces the final grade: one score per dimension, a total score (0--20), and a structured feedback report with strengths, weaknesses, and verbatim evidence. \end{enumerate}

 Why not use a single model?
-Because initial independent assessments showed poor agreement.
-The deliberation phase proved essential: without it, the system does not produce reliable grades.
-A known risk of this design is \emph{anchoring bias}: when models see each other's Round~1 scores, they may converge toward a shared (possibly wrong) answer rather than genuinely revising their assessments.
-We cannot fully rule this out.
-However, deliberation transcripts show substantive engagement (models citing specific transcript evidence to argue for score changes, not merely splitting differences), suggesting the convergence reflects reasoning rather than pure anchoring.
+Because initial independent assessments showed poor agreement; the deliberation phase was necessary.
+A known risk is \emph{anchoring bias}: when models see each other's Round~1 scores, they may converge toward a shared (possibly wrong) answer rather than genuinely revising.
+We cannot rule this out, but the deliberation transcripts show substantive engagement: models cite specific transcript evidence to argue for score changes rather than splitting differences.
+The convergence reads as reasoning, not anchoring.
 More on this in Section~\ref{sec:results}.
-The full grading prompt is included in the supplementary materials.
+The full grading prompt and a worked deliberation example are in Appendix~\ref{app:grading-prompt}.